Xenomes/Domoticz-TinyTUYA-Plugin/README.md

 ## Test device

-I had only a RGBWW light to fully test the script, if there is a fuction missing in the plugin and it is not noted on the TODO list you can provide the jsom data from you device by edit and running the debug_discovery.py in the tools directory and posted in issues.
+I had only a RGBWW light to fully test the script, if there is a fuction missing in the plugin you can provide the json data for you device by edit and running the debug_discovery.py in the tools directory and posted in issues on Github.

 ## Change log